MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ## Issue 3: Administration of privileges for Project for the Web

 Project Operations relies on an external scheduling service.
-The service requires that a user have several roles assigned that allows them to read and write to entities related to the WBS.
+The service requires a user have several roles assigned that allows them to read and write to entities related to the WBS.
 These entities include project tasks, resource assignments, and task dependencies.
 If a user can't render theWBS when they navigate to the **Tasks** tab, it is probably because **Project** for **Project Operations** has not been enabled.
 A user might receive either a security role error, or an error related to a denial of access.

-### Mitigation 1: Validate the Application User and End User security roles
+### Mitigation 1: Validate the Application User and End-User security roles

 1. Go to **Setting** > **Security** > **Users** > **Application Users**.